 Languages available: Amwell does not provide specific information on available languages, but patients can review provider profiles, which may include this information, before scheduling a session.

-Inclusivity factors: Amwell offers LGBTQ+ affirming care, provides culturally responsive care and offers services for children ages 10 and older with parental consent.
+Inclusivity factors: Amwell offers LGBTQ+ affirming care, with providers receiving training from the Fenway Institute on caring for diverse genders and sexualities.
+The platform also provides culturally responsive care and offers services for children ages 10 and older with parental consent.

 Talkspace inclusivity and specialization overview